-- Provost and vice president for academic affairs calls for nomination of eligible faculty to be submitted to the department/school chair and forms the University Professors Committee. - 9/1 Nomination(s) submitted by a tenured departmental colleague in the nominee's discipline. - 10/1 Chair of department/school promotion and tenure committee conducts a secret ballot of all tenured faculty members in the department/school to select the nominees and forwards the nominees who received a majority of the vote, including the votes, to the college dean. - 11/1 College dean evaluates the credentials of the department/school nominees and selects the college nominees for submission to the University Professors Committee via the Provost's office.
+- Provost and vice president for academic affairs calls for nomination of eligible faculty to be submitted to the department/school chair and forms the University Professors Committee. - 9/1\ Nomination(s) submitted by a tenured departmental colleague in the nominee's discipline. - 10/1 Chair of department/school promotion and tenure committee conducts a secret ballot of all tenured faculty members in the department/school to select the nominees and forwards the nominees who received a majority of the vote, including the votes, to the college dean. - 11/1 College dean evaluates the credentials of the department/school nominees and selects the college nominees for submission to the University Professors Committee via the Provost's office.
+The materials must be submitted to the Provost's Office electronically.
 The number of college nominees shall not exceed 10% of the college's tenured faculty. - 12/1 University Professors Committee reviews the college nominees and submits its recommendations to the provost and vice president for academic affairs.
-Nominees forwarded to the provost and vice president for academic affairs must have an affirmative vote of at least four Committee members. - 1/1 Provost and vice president for academic affairs decides which of the University Professor nominees submitted by the Committee will be designated as University Professors.
+Nominees forwarded to the provost and vice president for academic affairs must have an affirmative vote of at least four Committee members. - 1/1\ Provost and vice president for academic affairs decides which of the University Professor nominees submitted by the Committee will be designated as University Professors.